Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 chocolate-colored ferret in the tree

-Considering their resemblance to animals like squirrels, you might be under the impression that ferrets are related rodents.
-Despite their looks, are ferrets really rodents or not?
+Considering ferrets’ resemblance to animals like squirrels, you might be under the impression that they are all related.
+But are ferrets really rodents?
 No, ferrets are actually considered weasels!
-They’re not related to rodents like rats, mice, or squirrels in any way and are more closely related to other predator species that you might be familiar with.
+They are not related to rodents like rats, mice, or squirrels in any way and are more closely related to other predator species that you might be familiar with.

 If you’ve ever wondered about what lies underneath the zany, furry skin of your ferret, you’re not alone.
-Join us below as we elaborate on how the ferret is classified in the animal kingdom, what it’s related to, and how to distinguish rodents from weasels.
+Join us as we elaborate on how the ferret is classified in the animal kingdom, what they’re related to, and how to distinguish rodents from weasels.

 ferret_divider_grey_hepper